Examining your pet’s body regularly must be part of your total pest preventive plan.

 Removing most of the pests you occasionally find on your dog or cat is not a big issue except for one … ticks.
 Ticks bore into your pet’s skin using backward-pointing spikes that can make safely removing them difficult.

-One of the best tools we’ve come across and highly recommend as part of a natural system for protecting your pet is the Dr. Karen Becker’s Tick Stick made by Mercola.
+One of the best tools we’ve come across and highly recommend as part of a natural system for protecting your pet is Dr. Karen Becker’s Tick Stick made by Mercola.

 The Tick Stick is one of the few tools that allows you to actually hold the tick (without compressing it) and remove it by using a twisting, rather than a pulling motion.